 Australian Competition and Consumer Commission (ACCC) chairman Rod Sims has voiced strong support for opening up the market, noting it has the potential to constrain the pricing of generation businesses, limit the need for new power plants and lead to lower prices.

 Mr Sims told the Australian Energy Market Commission, which is considering the rule change, that the ACCC’s inquiry into retail power prices last year had found that retailers “may not be employing demand response at an efficient level” and noted only “weak” incentives for them to use it with smaller customers.

 AEMO also urges the unbundling of demand response services from retailing to promote competition and consumer choice and to allow all available resources to be accessed.

-A study by ClimateWorks Australia in 2014 found about 3.1 gigawatts of demand-side response potential across Australian industry, equivalent to about 42 percent of total demand from industry.
+A study by ClimateWorks Australia in 2014 found about 3.1 gigawatts of demand-side response potential across Australian industry, equivalent to about 42% of total demand from industry.

 Want to learn if your business can save money through Demand Response?

-If you want to find out if your business can make savings through signing up to a demand response scheme, our Energy Management Consultants can help cut through the chatter.
+If you want to find out if your business can make savings by signing up to a demand response scheme, our Energy Management Consultants can help cut through the chatter.